thegetty/terracottas/source/views/guide.md

     <span class="smcaps">Kingsley 1976</span>, p.
 5, no. 4, pl.
 4.
 -   [**75.AD.40.A.1–75.AD.40.O.7** <i></i>{:class="ion-link"}][search-75AD40]{:target="blank"}:
-    Group of 90 small heads of women wearing floral crowns, averaging 2 cm in height.
+    Group of 90 small heads of women wearing floral crowns, averaging 2 cm in height; fourth century <span class="smcaps">BC</span>.
 Most are broken off at the neck and the facial features are worn.
-One figure (75.AD.40.I.14) has a disc/phiale at her left shoulder; two statuettes of women bearing a torch (75.AD.40.I.1).
-Fourth century <span class="smcaps">BC</span>
+One figure (75.AD.40.I.14) has a disc/phiale at her left shoulder; two statuettes are of women bearing a torch (75.AD.40.I.1).
 -   [**78.AD.271.4** <i></i>{:class="ion-link"}][8222]{:target="blank"}:
     Naked youth, often identified as the hero Taras, with drapery flying behind, riding a dolphin across waves.
 The figure is